My club rating for Berghain: 8.5/10

 Friday or Saturday night: If you must go at this time, cut the line from the left side, where the zig zag gates begin.
 People will be too scared to protest.

 So, what was it like inside?
-Well, I have to say my expectations were built up really high over the past couple tries, so I was slightly disappointed at first; it was smaller than I imagined and seemed like another warehouse club.
-However, Berghain really is best appreciated over time and I left impressed by the sound and the Berlin liberalism.
-No photos in this post, as photos are strictly forbidden.
+Well, I have to say that given my very high expectations (inflated with every rejection), so I felt slightly disappointed at first.
+Berghain was smaller than I imagined and seemed initially like another warehouse club.
+However, Berghain my appreciation for Berghain grew over the course of the evening and I left impressed by the sound and the Berlin liberalism.
+No photos in this post, as the club strictly prohibits photos.

 Berghain has three main music areas – Berghain, Panorama Bar, and the Garden.